hoangdesu/Ponghub/README.md

 <a name="installation"></a>
 ## Installation
 If you want to compile the game yourself, you'd need Lua and LÖVE2D framework.
-If you are on a Mac, you can install using Brew:
+If you are on a Mac, you can follow this instruction:
 1. Install Lua:
 ```
 brew install lua